 Carol Morgan is a jazz trumpeter, composer, educator and author who resides in NYC.
-Originally from Texas, she is a Juilliard graduate who has worked with many remarkable teachers including Chris Gekker, Mark Gould, Ingrid Jensen, and Dennis Dotson.
+Originally from Texas, she is a Juilliard graduate who has worked with many remarkable teachers including Raymond Crisara, Chris Gekker and Mark Gould.

 Currently, Carol's performing ensembles include the Carol Morgan Trio, Carol & Company (featuring Jon Roche), the Carol Morgan Quartet (featuring Joel Frahm, Martin Wind and Matt Wilson) and Gingerbred (co-led with Brad Linde).
 Recent performing venues include Small's Jazz Club, Mezzrow, Dizzy's Club Coca-Cola, The Blue Note, The 55 Bar, The Kitano, The Django, The Iridium, The Bar Next Door, Twins Jazz Club (DC), Blues Alley (DC), The Atlas (DC), Bohemian Caverns (DC), Scullers Jazz Club (Boston), the Playboy Jazz Festival (The Hollywood Bowl, LA), Marians Jazz Room (Bern, Switzerland), The Lionel Hampton Jazz Club (Paris), the Continental Club (Austin), The Elephant Room (Austin), The Deer Head Inn (Delaware Gap, PA), Chris’ Jazz Cafe (Philadelphia) and World Cafe' Live (Philadelphia).

 Carol's goal as an artist and teacher is to help people enjoy music more.

 ”...why isn’t she signed to a popular label?”—Steve Greenlee, Jazz Times magazine